-This course is designed for helping service professionals, educators, and artists to learn about the practice and profession of art therapy.
-Content area covered will focus on history, theories and application of art therapy with various populations.
-In addition to lectures and discussions, students will participate in experiential art workshops to facilitate their understanding of the creative process.
+This multifaceted course emphasizes theories, hands-on techniques, and application of art therapy knowledge and skills.
+It is designed for helping service professionals, educators, and artists to learn about the practice and profession of art therapy.
+The course content covers the history, theories, and application of art therapy with various populations.
+Novel art therapy approaches, the use of unconventional art materials in clinical settings, and cutting-edge theories will be highlighted in lectures to train students in a key role of using visual art modality as a helping tool in their fields.
+In addition to lectures and discussions, students will have ample time to participate in experiential art workshops, immersing themselves in the creative and therapeutic process of art-making.
 Although this course does not qualify students to practice art therapy, students will gain awareness of art in therapeutic settings and how to ethically apply art making in their work settings.
-This course is based on the education standards of the American Art Therapy Association.
-Students who take this course are advised to take MSBH6101 also.
+Assessment: 100% coursework